How do I collect my keys?

 What is a HMO Licence?

 If more than two unrelated people rent in the same house, the property is classified as a ‘house in multiple occupation’ (HMO).
-If the property has five or more bedrooms and is on three or more floors, it has to be licensed with the local council and meet certain safety requirements.
+If the property has three or more bedrooms, it may have to be licensed with the local council and meet certain safety requirements.

 What about gas certificates?